pelavarre/like-py-xlsx/README.md

     Excel > Tab Formulas > Define Name

-    Enter a name for the data range:  str.item
+    Enter a name for the data range:

+        str.item

     Select the range of cells:

         =LAMBDA(chars, index,
             IF(index < 0,
                 MID(chars, LEN(chars) + 1 + index, 1),
                 MID(chars, index, 1)))

+Now it works

     =str.item("Hello Xlsx Like Py", -2)
     P

+Beware the placement of spaces: like if you put spaces into the Range Of Cells before the "=LAMBDA" piece, then Excel will give you a vague #REF! error, which in this situation means to say please drop the leading spaces

 ## 5 As smooth as Python